nikosarcevic/CosmOracle/README.md

 ## Definitions of quantities

-Confused about what is meant by the luminosity distance?
+Confused about what CosmΩracle considers to be the luminosity distance?
 Wondering about the difference between the comoving distance and the transverse comoving distance?
 Fear not, because CosmΩracle has a list of definitions for each and every one of the quantities that it computes.
-Simply select the *Definitions* button in the sidebar and all definitions will be delivered to you in the convenience of your screen.
+Simply select the *Definitions* button in the sidebar and all definitions will be delivered straight to your screen!

 # Contribute